-The future outlook on growth will depend largely on how the external factors and Debt is managed and also how industries survive the crisis, as they transform to meet the new realities.
-Government stimulus to affected sectors will play an important role in the recovery.
+The future outlook on growth will depend largely on how the external factors and Debt is managed and also how industries will transform to meet the new realities.
+Government stimulus to affected sectors will play an important role in the survival and recovery of these sectors.

-While the drop in crude oil prices globally is a favorable factor especially for power generation, the weather will have a greater impact on the agriculture sector and food production.
-Pressure on the rupee too is likely to continue as large foreign debt repayments are due in 2020, unless larger debt components are re scheduled.
+The gradual increase in global crude oil prices is a concern for power generation.
+While there is growth in agriculture, the weather will have a greater impact on the sector and food production.
+Large foreign debt repayments due in 2021 will put pressure on the rupee which is likely to weaken.

-Market interest rates could remain flat for most of the year as the Government crowds out the private sector, in an attempt to kick start the economy.
+Market interest rates could begin to edge up if inflationary pressure continues.
 The Government is likely to increase its borrowing program to repay earlier debt, and also spend on its proposed development programs of infrastructure and employment generation.
 Rates could rise slowly towards the second half of the year.
-Taking these factors into account, the Fund is currently invested in short term Treasury bills Repurchase Agreements.
+Taking these factors into account, the Fund is currently invested in short term Treasury bills Repurchase Agreements and Treasury Bonds.
 The objective of the Fund is to provide liquidity and maximize returns for the investor.
 The Managers will continue to monitor the changing environment to address any change required in the asset allocation in order to meet the Fund objective.